-The whole gathering is be based around an indoor picnic (food and blankets provided), with some craft activities and games before the picnic.
+The whole gathering is based around an indoor picnic (food and blankets provided), with some craft activities and games beforehand

 Alongside the food and games, there’ll be a chance to engage with some Christian stories and activities, and meet some new people.

 Scroll through our events gallery to see some pics of what we get up to!

 It’s all free, but donations are welcome (there's an offering box in the entrance).
 No booking needed - just turn up on the day!

 Here are the questions you asked at our October Saturday Church...

 In a word, no!
 There are more than 60,000 different species of tree, from tiny little ones to trees that weigh thousands of tons!
 Some trees make tasty fruit, and others are really dangerous!
 Some are soft and springy, others hard and spikey!